laleoarrow/T1D_IRI-review/README.md

-# Note for this Repo
+# Note for this repository
 This repository serves as a comprehensive wrap-up of the crucial code used in our enclosed manuscripts.
 All code utilized in this study is open-source.
 The repository is designed solely to facilitate the review process for reviewers during peer review, and it is not intended to develop a user-friendly post-GWAS pipeline.
 The repository includes:

 - 0: Basic utility: Manhattan plot、Liftover...